hayeon9826/hayeon9826/README.md

 - 👋 Hi, I’m @hayeon9826
 - 👀 I’m interested in developing responsive web/app
-- 🌱 I’m currently learning ruby and java
+- 🌱 I’m currently learning ruby and react
 - 💞️ I’m working as ruby on rails fullstack developer in Korea
 - 📫 How to reach me: hayeonkim226@gmail.com